Subacute Sclerosing Panencephalitis

 New Delhi, DL, IN

-Divyani Garg practices in New Delhi, India.
+Divyani Garg practices practicing medicine in New Delhi, India.
 Garg is rated as an Elite expert by MediFind in the treatment of Subacute Sclerosing Panencephalitis.
-Their top areas of expertise are Subacute Sclerosing Panencephalitis, Drug Induced Dyskinesia, Movement Disorders, Deep Brain Stimulation, and Endoscopy.
+They are also highly rated in 49 other conditions, according to our data.
+Their clinical expertise encompasses Subacute Sclerosing Panencephalitis, Drug Induced Dyskinesia, Movement Disorders, Encephalitis, and Deep Brain Stimulation.

 Elite in Subacute Sclerosing Panencephalitis